kreeben/u-sir/README.md

 ### Content types

-The standard model binder maps media type 'text/plain' to gzipped ASCII delimited text files, i.e. text files with tabular data that separate rows with ASCII character 30 and members of rows with ASCII character 31.
+Model binders take care of the work needed to add support for a file format.
+The standard model binder maps to media type `text/plain` and ASCII delimited text files, a type of text files with tabular data.

 #### ASCII delimited text file - special formatting

-Encode in UTF-8.
-On the first row of the file please print column names.
-On second row print data type names (datetime, integer, decimal, string).
-Third row should be start of data.
+- On the first row of the file please print column names.
+- On second row print data type names (datetime, integer, decimal, string).
+- Third row should be start of data.
+- Separate rows with ASCII character 30 and members of rows with ASCII character 31.
+- Encode in UTF-8.

 #### Other content types

 To add support for other content types you may implement your own model binder.
-It should expose the HTTP request stream to the analyzer as a list of vectors, a tuple for the column labels.
+It should expose the data in the HTTP request stream to the analyzer as a list of vectors, a tuple for the column labels.

 ### Analyzer pipeline